svetlanama/conext_client_v2_2020/connext-sample-app/README.md

 ## TEST RESULTS

 **Chrome:**
-- deposit ETH: +
+- deposit ETH: YES
-- deposit tokens:  +
+- deposit tokens:  YES

+- send tokens: YES (sometimes troubles)
+- receiving tokens: YES

-send tokens: + (sometimes troubles) receiving tokens: + cashout ETH: + , error (when you are sending many times to one account, known issue) cashout TOKENS: +
+- cashout ETH: YES , error (when you are sending many times to one account, known issue)
+- cashout TOKENS: YES

 **FF:**
-deposit ETH: +
+- deposit ETH: YES
-deposit tokens:  + (stay on Chain) - can take 2-5 mins to move on Channel (working case after depositing ETH) (screen )
+- deposit tokens:  YES (stay on Chain) - can take 2-5 mins to move on Channel (working case after depositing ETH) (screen )

-send tokens: +
+- send tokens: YES
-receiving tokens: +
+- receiving tokens: YES

-cashout ETH: + , error (when you are sending many times to one account) cashout TOKENS: +
+- cashout ETH: YES , error (when you are sending many times to one account)
+- cashout TOKENS: YES

 **Safari:**
-deposit ETH:
+- deposit ETH: YES
-deposit tokens: + (stay on Chain) -  can take 2-5 mins to move on Channel (working case after depositing ETH)
+- deposit tokens: YES (stay on Chain) -  can take 2-5 mins to move on Channel (working case after depositing ETH)

-send tokens:+
+- send tokens: YES
-receiving tokens: +
+- receiving tokens: YES

-cashout ETH:+
+- cashout ETH: YES
-cashout TOKENS: +
+- cashout TOKENS: YES

 **Note:**
-Safari can't see that xpub.... are store in local storage apart from others from time-to-time some errors occured which need to be handled
+- Safari can't see that xpub.... are store in local storage apart from others
+- From time-to-time some errors occured which need to be handled